 This is a super fast and simple apron project – perfect for a beginning sewer.
 Plus, we provide links for several of our most popular technique tutorials, such as clipping curves, sharp corners, and understitching.

 A free pattern download is offered below for both the side cut-outs as well as the facings.
-These have been bundled into one PDF to make the download fast and easy.
+These have been bundled into one PDF to make the download easy.

 Sewing Tools You Need